zoevernon/Personal-website/_posts/2020-08-25-nba-wnba-comparision.md

 permalink: /posts/2020/08/nba-wnba-comparison/
 ---

-Do you like the offensive rebounding?
+Do you like offensive rebounding?
 How about the midrange game?
-Are you a fan of the Rockets?
-Or wish you could watch the 2014-15 Warriors again?
-Well, I'm here to tell you that you might enjoy watching the WNBA and help find your potential new favorite team!
+Well, I'm here to tell you that you might enjoy watching the WNBA and help find your potential new favorite team based on your NBA preferences!

 In addition to matching NBA teams with comparable teams in the WNBA, I compare the leagues in a number of statistics throughout the last 10 seasons.
-To address these questions I created a Shiny app hosted [**here**](https://zoevernon.shinyapps.io/nba_wnba_comparison/).
+To address these questions I created a Shiny app hosted [***here***](https://zoevernon.shinyapps.io/nba_wnba_comparison/).
 In the app you can compare any team from 2010-2020 in both the NBA and WNBA for a number of different statistical categories as well as see the change over time in each league.

 I present some of the interesting observations I found from using the app in this post, but encourage you to play with it on your own!

-## Differences between the leagues
+## Statistical differences between the leagues
 First, I wanted to figure out how the WNBA differs from the NBA across the last 10 seasons.
 The two leagues have largely followed similar trajectories (i.e. more threes and less offensive rebounds) but there are many differences between them, some surprising and others more obvious.

 After watching a couple WNBA games one of the most apparent distinctions is the shot distribution.
 Most WNBA teams seem to take far more midrange shots than is customary in the present day NBA, and that is exactly what we see in the data.
 Given that WNBA games are shorter than the NBA, we compare the shot distributions between the two leagues by looking at the number of shot attempts from a given location per possession.
 This allows us to look at differences without needing to adjust for time or pace.